DoctorKhan/The-Social-Game-Book/src/10_part/070_clue_workshop_hierarchies.md

-# Chapter 8: The Clue in the Workshop
+# The Clue in the Workshop

 My investigations had revealed the power of rhythm and play.
 But I was still missing a key piece of the puzzle: how is wisdom transmitted?
 How do healthy groups organize themselves to ensure that knowledge flows from the experienced to the inexperienced?